-Is your company undergoing constant change, too?
-In this case, you will be familiar with the resource capacity problem.
-Capacity planning in project management means obtaining or creating the necessary capacities in the form of suitable employees.
+These days, suitable resources are sadly often scarce in companies.
+In this environment, capacity planning in project management helps obtain or create the necessary capacities in the form of suitable employees at all times.
 In doing this, you have to constantly look ahead.
-At the same time, you have to consider the company’s strategic goals – the basis for corporate success.
+At the same time, you must consider the company’s strategic goals – the basis for corporate success.

 - 4 steps to successful capacity planning in project management